rmtew/peasauce/README.md

 ### Short Term Tasks

-- Right cursor key moves view to label of selected line's operand.
-Current address goes on viewed stack.
-- Left cursor key takes top address from viewed stack and moves view back to it.
-- Hitting enter on a line with a label allows the user to rename it.
-- Added save menu entry and Ctrl-S hotkey to allow the user to save the source code.

 #### Bugs

 * Disassembly: If f-line instruction has an invalid EA mode, disassemble as "dc.w $Fxxx".